 Today, bilingual education is unquestionably the most original and effective solution to meet the challenge of opening the United States to the French language and the Francophone world.

 The benefits of bilingual education are now recognized by all.
 Alongside greater open-mindedness and improved cognitive and intellectual agility, those who benefit from bilingual education are better positioned to access top-tier universities and gain entry into an increasingly globalized job market.

 French dual language and immersion (DLI) programs are developing rapidly within the American public educational system.
 The network of French dual language programs now serves more than 30,000 students.

-Today, 94 cities in 34 states offer English-French dual language programs in over 170 schools.
+Today, more than 160 schools offer English-French dual language programs in 29 states.

 Prospected Evolution of French DLI in the United States, from 1970 to 2020